cloudnativetrainings/trainings/k1_fundamentals/11_kubeone_upgrade/README.md

 ### OS Upgrades

-At Ubuntu it's recommended to set the flag `distUpgradeOnBoot: true` in the `MachineDeployment:
+At Ubuntu, it's recommended to set the flag `distUpgradeOnBoot: true` in the `MachineDeployment:

 ```yaml
 apiVersion: cluster.k8s.io/v1alpha1